California agencies face cannabis licensing backlog that could hamper legal supply

 “All our licensees are covered until June, so we have time to process annuals or Provisionals,” wrote Alex Traverso.

 The cannabis bureau had licensed just under 2,800 businesses, according to its data.
 Traverso estimated that the agency had received about 1,200 annual permit applications pending review.

 The state legislature has taken notice of the issue and is looking to move swiftly, but it may be too late to avoid at least a partial breakdown in the supply of cannabis.

-State Senate Bill 67, sponsored by state Sen. Mike McGuire, D-Healdsburg, would allow the three state agencies that issue the permits to extend a business’s temporary license while the annual applications are processed, provided they apply before the temporary license expired.
+State Senate Bill 67, sponsored by state Sen. Mark McGuire, D-Healdsburg, would allow the three state agencies that issue the permits to extend a business’s temporary license while the annual applications are processed, provided they apply before the temporary license expired.

 “The temporary license was intended as an intermediary step while the state and local jurisdictions managed their own efforts to come into compliance with the cannabis regulatory structure,” McGuire’s office wrote in a fact sheet about the bill.
 “However, due to the significant amount of annual license applications that came in during the fall of 2018 after the legislature adjourned, there are over 10,000 temporarily licenses currently in the system that will be eligible for a provisional license.”